KevLeng/ConfigurationAPI-HandsOn/applicationapi/README.md

 In this lab, we will create a 4 applications using the swagerised application configuration API.

-## Stepy-by-step Guide - Access API Explorer
+## Step-by-step Guide - Access API Explorer

 In the Dynatrace dashboard, navigate to the Configuration API: **Settings -> Integration -> Dynatrace API > Dynatrace API Explorer**

 Select Configuration API from the top right drop down menu.

-## Stepy-by-step Guide - Create the Application
+## Step-by-step Guide - Create the Application

 1. There select **Web Application configuration**